American entry into World War I: Preparedness movement

 Garrison's plan unleashed the fiercest battle in peacetime history over the relationship of military planning to national goals.
-In peacetime, War Department arsenals and Navy yards manufactured nearly all munitions that lacked civilian uses, including warships, artillery, naval guns, and shells.
+In peacetime, War Department arsenals and navy yards manufactured nearly all munitions that lacked civilian uses, including warships, artillery, naval guns, and shells.
 Items available on the civilian market, such as food, horses, saddles, wagons, and uniforms were always purchased from civilian contractors.
 Armor plate (and after 1918, airplanes) was an exception that has caused unremitting controversy for a century.
-After World War II, the arsenals and Navy yards were much less important than giant civilian aircraft and electronics firms, which became the second half of the "military-industrial complex."
+After World War II, the arsenals and navy yards were much less important than giant civilian aircraft and electronics firms, which became the second half of the "military-industrial complex."
 Peace leaders like Jane Addams of Hull House and David Starr Jordan of Stanford redoubled their efforts, and now turned their voices against the president because he was "sowing the seeds of militarism, raising up a military and naval caste".
-Many ministers, professors, farm spokesmen, and labor union leaders joined in, with powerful support from Claude Kitchin and his band of four dozen southern Democrats in Congress who took control of the House Military Affairs Committee.
+Many ministers, professors, farm spokesmen, and labor union leaders joined in, with powerful support from Claude Kitchin and his band of four dozen Southern Democrats in Congress who took control of the House Military Affairs Committee.

 Wilson, in deep trouble, took his cause to the people in a major speaking tour in early 1916, a warmup for his reelection campaign that fall.
 Wilson seems to have won over the middle classes, but had little impact on the largely ethnic working classes and the deeply isolationist farmers.
 Congress still refused to budge, so Wilson replaced Garrison as Secretary of War with Newton Baker, the Democratic mayor of Cleveland and an outspoken opponent of preparedness (Garrison kept quiet, but felt Wilson was "a man of high ideals but no principles").
-The upshot was a compromise passed in May 1916, as the war raged on and Berlin was debating whether America was so weak it could be ignored.
+The upshot was a compromise passed in May 1916, as the war raged on and Berlin was debating whether the US was so weak it could be ignored.
 The Army was to double in size to 11,300 officers and 208,000 men, with no reserve, and a National Guard that would be enlarged in five years to 440,000 men.
 Summer camps on the Plattsburg model were authorized for new officers, and the government was given $20 million to build a nitrate plant of its own.
-Preparedness supporters were downcast, the antiwar people were jubilant: America would now be too weak to go to war.
+Preparedness supporters were downcast, the antiwar people were jubilant: the US would now be too weak to go to war.